Vladimir Prelog - Nobel Prize

 Professor Prelog has also with ingenuity and penetration discussed and analyzed the fundamental concepts of stereochemistry, not least the conditions for chirality in large and complicated molecules.

 Professor Cornforth.
 Enzymatic reactions have always had a certain air of magic, perhaps witchcraft.
 Of course this is due to our imperfect knowledge of what really happens.
 This air of magic is, however, gradually dispersing, and your contributions, utilizing the isotopes of hydrogen, imply most striking advances.
-The handling of compounds with chiral methyl groups is an
+The handling of compounds with chiral methyl groups is an achievement of the highest intellectual standard.

 Let me also express our admiration for the skill and perseverance with which you have pursued your work in spite of a serious physical handicap.
 Perhaps it had not been possible without the never-failing help and support of Mrs. Cornforth.
 I think she should not be forgotten on this day.
 In recognition of your services to chemistry and to natural science as a whole, the Royal Academy of Sciences has decided to confer upon you the Nobel Prize.
 To me has been granted the privilege to convey to you the most heartly congratulations of the Academy.